 Avoid late-night snacks.

 Teens should stop snacking at least an hour before bed.
 If they do snack after dinner, protein and fruit are the right choices, not grains or sugary foods.
 Candy or cookies will raise and then crash blood sugar, causing teens to wake up during the night.
-Teens should also avoid caffeine after 4:00 pm.
+Sleep deprived teens should also avoid caffeine after 4:00 pm.

 Practice yoga and meditation.

 Sleep is a function of the parasympathetic nervous system, the system devoted to rest and digestion.
 Yoga and meditation are both associated with an increase in parasympathetic activity, which means they have the ability to improve shuteye.
 One study showed that young adults who practiced yoga regularly woke up fewer times in the night, a sign of better sleep quality.
 Meditation has also been shown to help.

 Read more about the benefits of yoga for teen mental health.

 Sleep deprived teens who try these sleep-inducing tools will find they feel better during the day.
 A good night’s sleep will improve every aspect of their lives, and help create health in mind, body, and spirit.

 Watch Gina share her experience with healthy habits as an outlet to positive mental health.